john-k-walton/Prologue-Oscillators/README.md

 PlaitsXplorer demos https://soundcloud.com/john-walton-732877645/sets/plaitsxplorer-for-prologue

-M5 demos below are more extreme examples to show range of the implemented modulations, you can get a lot going on which has always been a claimed shortcoming of Prologue, not enough LFO's and Envelopes.
-I would still rather have a dedicated performance LFO for vibrato, but the Vibrato Chorus is an acceptable 2nd.
+M5 demos below are more extreme examples the show range of the implemented modulations.

 and as always the keyboard use case oriented M5 series is also available.